Handling game files¶

 Use ScummVM’s Cloud functionality to share game files and automatically back up and sync your saved game states.
 For detailed instructions see the Connecting a cloud service guide.
 For devices on the same local network, ScummVM can also run a web server to allow hassle-free transfer of files.
 For detailed instructions, see the Using the local web server guide.
 This is a good option if you do not wish to connect a Cloud service.

 ScummVM needs access to all the data files, so it will not be able to run directly from a CD if the game has multiple discs.
 To add a multi-CD game, copy the required data files from the CD to a folder on your hard drive.
-For a comprehensive list of required files, see the ScummVM Wiki Datafiles page.
+For a list of required files, see the wiki entry for the game you’re playing.

 As a general guideline, where there are duplicate, identical files (same name, same file size) on more than one disc, only one copy of the file is required.
 Where there are files that have the same name but are different on each disc, rename them.
 For example, where there is a